twof/CLSwift/README.md

     }

 ### Commands
 Just like `Option`, the closure parameter is executed when one of the  `triggers` is found in the commandline input and parameters are validated. `Option`s are attatched to an argument by passing them in on initialization.
-This is nice because if you have many arguments that use the same flag, you can reuse the exact same `Option` instance.
+This is nice because if you have many arguments that use the same option, you can reuse the exact same `Option` instance.

     let command = Command<Int>(triggers: ["hello"],
                                help: "Takes foo, hello and legs and does foobar",